 14. Constantly lugging your life around.

-Whether you are a business traveler or a backpacker, you’re going to be lugging around a bag or two for as long as you are traveling.
+Whether you are a business traveler or a backpacker, you will be lugging around a bag or two for as long as you travel.
+This.
+Will.
+Get.
+Old.

 If you have to travel for business, you might need to make sure all your suits and shirts are crisp and wrinkle-free every time you pack your case, folding them expertly every single time – it gets a little soul-crushing after a while.